H0j3n/EzpzSharepoint/README.md

 	- "  a"
 	- "  b"
 	- "  c"
 4. You might only get a few list.
-So intercept the request and change MaximumEntitySuggestions to high numbers.
+So intercept the request using Burpsuite and change MaximumEntitySuggestions to high numbers.
 ```

 ### Can't access viewlsts.aspx?